alouche/rodent/README.md

 > source "/my/path/to/rodent"

 Restart your existing shell or open an new one and you are set.
-Type "rodent", press <Enter>
+Type "rodent".

 ## Usage